TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 ## Objects

 ### Upload Object
-Uploads new objects to a specified container.
+Uploads a new object to the specified container.

 ```
 PUT   /v1/{Account}/{Container}/{Object}